-When a teacher informs parents that the class is taking a trip, she sends a note home in advance that states the destination, the date of the trip, and how many chaperones are needed.
+When a teacher informs parents that the class is taking a trip, they send a note home in advance that states the destination, the date of the trip, and how many chaperones are needed.
 Permission slips should be distributed and collected by the classroom teacher.
 Each child MUST have a parent-signed permission slip before attending any field trip.

-Preschool field trips must be taken using a bus and a bus driver contracted for the specific purpose of transportation to and from the field trip.
-For elementary and middle school students, buses are encouraged but alternate arrangements may be made for transporting the students at the discretion of the head of school.
+All field trips must be taken using a bus and a bus driver contracted for the specific purpose of transportation to and from the field trip.